eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-date.md

 + Find the cross-correlation of RTW waves.
 + Find the covariance of RTW waves.
 + Determine the "time"-average of each RTW wave.
-	- Ensure that it is not zero.
+	- Report the mean.
+Determine if it is not zero.
 + Perform the hat-drawing experiment for time-shifted INBL

 + Keep learning *Scala*.